The love born of God's grace.

 Prior chapter

 After Jesus performed a miracle, He often told the individual, “go and sin no more.”
 Matthew 6:20-24 speaks about not being able to serve two masters.
 The sin on a given day can be minor in comparison to where it might lead when ignored.
-Left unchecked in life, sin may grow to the point that the question becomes, Who is our master, ourself or God?
+Left unchecked in life, sin may grow to the point that the question becomes, Who is my master, myself or God?

 Conclusion: Grace through prayer